glotzerlab/signac-docs/docs/source/jobs.rst

     >>> job.data['x'] = np.ones([10, 3, 4])

-Just like the job *state point* and *document*, individual keys may be accessed either as attributes or through a functional interface, *e.g.*.
+Just like the job *state point* and *document*, individual keys may be accessed either as attributes or through a functional interface:

 To access data as an attribute: